jithin-ak/cptcity_ferret/README.md

 use coads_climatology \
 fill/l=1/palette=temperature sst

-# Contribute

 # Support
-If you are having issues, please let us know.
+Comments are welcomed and If you are having issues, please let us know.